SabineWren/ThemePark/README.md

 Theme Park generates themes on-the-fly, but downstream apps will need pre-generated themes and a theme-picker element that code-splits them.

 ## Building
-Some assets require a one-time copy to the web root:
+Some assets require a one-time copy to web root:
 1. The Shoelace package 'assets' directory, which contains Bootstrap icons
 2. Themes/Platform_Targets/shoelace-tokens.css